dilawar/ncbs/handbook/student_handbook.markdown

 year.
 Students present their work to be graded in poster sessions on the last Wednesday of each rotation.

+## Identifying a Thesis Supervisor
-**Identifying a Thesis Supervisor:** The Rotation Mentorship Committee is always available to meet students and discuss their rotation choices or their choice of final labs.
+ The Rotation Mentorship Committee is always available to meet students and discuss their rotation choices or their choice of final labs.
 At least two weeks prior to the completion of the last lab rotation, students must meet prospective